-Student parking is in the lot north of the Cathedral in front of the school.
+Student parking is in the lot at the corner of Madison and 11th Street.
 Student drivers should park in the rows closest to Madison Avenue.
-Students may not go to their cars during the school day without the permission of the Head of School.
+Students may not go to their cars during the school day without the permission of the Dean of Students or Head of School.